artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

   * Updating the local cache after receiving new results/changes the server objects responses.
   * Optimistically updating the UI while waiting for the server to respond to mutations.

 This is typically handled in a per-page basis, for example the API details, and state management between a Gene page, and an Artist page are different.
 In part because they have different data-models, but also that they have different correlated data.
-However, they do share a lot the common responsibilities mentioned above.
+However, they do share a lot of the common responsibilities mentioned above.
 In our native side, we struggled to find abstractions that would work across multiple pages.
 Relay fixes this, and does it in a shockingly elegant way.

 Relay is a framework for building data-driven React apps which relies on a deep connection to GraphQL.
 You wrap your React components inside a Relay container, which handles the networking and setting the state for your component.